louis-prudhomme/haurakleu-project/report/report.md

 In fact, `FUN_IS_ALLOWED` does all the heavy lifting for these procedures ; there is only two differences between all of them :
 1. They all update different fields in the  audit table `ADT_REPORT` (`prints` for `PRC_REPORT_PRINT`, *etc*)
 2. They may have different confidentiality levels ; as per the requirements, we consider `COPY`, `DOWNLOAD` and `PRINT` as level-1 confidentiality operations (which can only be executed on a level-1 confidentiality report) and `CONSULT` to be a level-2 (execution up to level-2 report)

+## Error management :

+When searching for a report by keyword, if the keyword does not already exist in the database, send an error message.

 ## Function FUN_MOST_WANTED_REPORTS (ne garder que celle-ci ou FUN_REPORTS_BY_KEYWORD ?)